sheegaon/wordpool/frontend/README.md

 ### Environment Variables

 - `VITE_API_URL` - Backend API URL (default: `http://localhost:8000`)
+- `VITE_GOOGLE_CLIENT_ID` - Optional Google OAuth client ID (falls back to `client_secret*.json` in project root)

 ### Authentication

 API keys are stored in `localStorage` and automatically included in all requests via request interceptors.
+Users can sign in using Google OAuth; on first login a WordPool account is created automatically and linked to the Google profile.

 ### State Management